 This process is the main control process for autonomous operation of the mobile robot.
 The BLDC Motors provide means of locomotion to the robot.
 It is sends and receives control signals from controller which control speed and determine position of the motor.
 The Rotary Encoder signals the position and rate of rotation of the wheels whereby distance traveled can be calculated.
 The Ultrasonic Transceiver is used to determine location of robot with respect to an object (wall, chair, tree, etc.) in the environment.
 Bumpers send signals to the controller to determine when the robot collides with an object in the environment.

-Measure_Dist
+Measure_Dist (Software)

 This process translates the total ticks in the counter store into a distance unit which indicates how far the robot has traveled from a reference point.
 It also stores the distance value in the map.
 The output is sent for compare with the information gained from the Rotary Encoder.

-Measure_Ticks
+Measure_Ticks (Software and Digital Small Signal)

 This process takes the output from the Rotary Encoder signal and converts that to a direction of rotation and a rotation unit (i.e. 1 tick) which is stored in the Tick_Count data store.

-Store_Data
+Store_Data (Software and Flash)

 This process takes data not stored in Map and recreates it in the Map.

-Chk_Map
+Chk_Map (Software and Flash)

 This process gets locality map data from Map store, distance parameters, and object location from near object collision.
 It determines if this information is already in the map.
 If it is, then it sends info back to other processes for updating distances and turning radius.
 If not in the map, then it sends location data to the Store_Data process.

-Adj_Ticks
+Adj_Ticks (Software)

 This process is responsible for taking error and current tick count as input and outputting adjusted ticks to be stored in Tick Count store.

-Get_Dir
+Get_Dir (Software and Digital Small Signal)

 This process takes the Sequence Decoding from the Rotary Encoder and calculates a direction-either forward or backward.

-Calc_Error
+Calc_Error (Software and Analog Low Power Small Signal Low Frequency)

 This process gets the distance unit and compares it with received sound wave signal to determine if error in distance from reference point.

-Calc_Motor_Spd
+Calc_Motor_Spd (Software and Digital High Power High Frequency)

 This process determines appropriate level of direct current voltage to send to each motor

-Chg_Dir
+Chg_Dir (Software and Flash Digital Low Power)

 This process accepts three inputs and can generate two outputs.
 It can take object location information from the map store and predict future turns.
 It is also notified if a collision occurs or an object is too close.
 The updated location info is sent to the map and used to change the speed of the motors.

-Determ_Obj_Dist
+Determ_Obj_Dist (Software Digital Low Power and/or Analog Low Power Small Signal Low Frequency)

 This process determines that no collision has occurred and therefore output if too close to an object or far away.

-Rd_Bumper
+Rd_Bumper (Digital Low Power)

 This process reads the pressure sensor and determines if robot has collided with an object or not.